wandri/chat-spring-kafka-angular-react-vue/README.md

 ### Front
 The front is done with [Angular](https://angular.io).
 It's written in typeScript.
-But the code doesnt use here the functionality of typescript for the format of the exercise.

 > Please, use JavaScript (Vanilla JS, React, ...).